musictheory/NilScript/README.md

-no-implicit-returns       | Boolean  | Disallow implicit returns (`tsc --noImplicitReturns`) no-unreachable-code       | Boolean  | Disallow unreachable code (inverse of `tsc --allowUnreachableCode`) warn-global-no-type       | Boolean  | Warn about missing type annotations on @globals warn-this-in-methods      | Boolean  | Warn about usage of 'this' in NilScript methods warn-self-in-non-methods  | Boolean  | Warn about usage of 'self' in non-NilScript methods warn-unknown-ivars        | Boolean  | Warn about unknown ivars warn-unknown-selectors    | Boolean  | Warn about usage of unknown selectors warn-unused-privates      | Boolean  | Warn about unused private properties
+no-implicit-returns       | Boolean  | Disallow implicit returns (`tsc --noImplicitReturns`) no-unreachable-code       | Boolean  | Disallow unreachable code (inverse of `tsc --allowUnreachableCode`) warn-global-no-type       | Boolean  | Warn about missing type annotations on @globals

 Valid properties for each `file` or `defs` object: